intel/iodlr/containers/wordpress/README.md

-# Containerized oss-performance: wordpress workload
+# Containerized oss-performance: WordPress workload

 ## About

-This project is intended to be used to execute, in a containerized environment, the 'wordpress' target of the oss-performance benchmark suite, with updates from Intel(R).
+This project is intended to be used to execute, in a containerized environment, the 'WordPress' target of the oss-performance benchmark suite, with updates from Intel(R).

 The oss-performance benchmark suite with Intel(R) updates can be found here:
 [Updates for OSS Performance at github](https://github.com/intel/Updates-for-OSS-Performance)

 ## License

-The Intel(R) Container for oss-performance with Optimizations for Wordpress is distributed under the MIT License.
+The Intel(R) Container for oss-performance with Optimizations for WordPress is distributed under the MIT License.

 You may obtain a copy of the License at: